Fiberglass Boats: Common Issues And Repairs

 Fiberglass boats endure several sources of stress and the hull will lose its strength due to the impact of waves and vibration.
 Waves cause the greatest damage and can significantly reduce the boat’s service life.
 Vibration mostly results from the weight of the boat dragging on the water.

-Fatigue is largely unavoidable, but regular maintenance can minimize the effects of wave impact and vibration on the boat’s hull.
-Boat hulls have a set lifespan and will need to be replaced at some point.
+Fatigue is largely unavoidable, but regular boat maintenance can minimize the effects of wave impact and vibration on the boat’s hull.
+Boat hulls have a set lifespan and will need to be replaced at some point

 Warping